useblocks/sphinx-safety/tools/ubc/features.rst

    :inputs: ART_UBC_NEEDS_JSON
    :si: no

-   .. error:: Unknown file format
+   .. fault:: Unknown file format
       :id: ER_UBC_VAL_FORMAT

-   .. error:: Incomplete Validation
+   .. fault:: Incomplete Validation
       :id: ER_UBC_VAL_INCOMPLETE

       Not all types and options, which are represetned in a given needs.json